Kevin Meeks focuses his practice on helping businesses and governments solve complex litigation, regulatory, and compliance problems.

 - Bulloch Cellular, Inc. v.
 Alltel Commc’ns LLC (N.D.
 Ga.
 2009) - Defended a national telecommunications company in contract litigation related to divestment under an antitrust consent decree.

 - Level 3 Commc’ns v.
 Neutral Tandem (N.D.
 Ga.
 2008) - Represented an international communications company in a federal injunctive relief action based on Telecommunications Act preemption.

 - Towerlink, LLC v.
-Carroll County, Ga.
+Carroll Cnty., Ga.
 (N.D.
 Ga.
 2002) - Obtained federal court reversal of a telecommunications permit denial.

 - Represented an electric utility consortium before Midwestern state regulators on federal preemption and Dormant Commerce Clause issues.

 - Represent a national health insurer in regulatory and compliance matters and in litigation, arbitrations, and mediations with vendors and provider hospital systems.